 Operating Reserve Fund.
-The fund utilized to operate the District from the time period of July 1 (beginning of the fiscal year) through December when the County provides the City with the first installment of assessments collected from the property tax bills, thereby eliminating the need for the City to transfer funds from non-district accounts to pay for District charges during the first six (6) months of the fiscal year.
+Pursuant to Section 22569 of the 1972 Act, the operating reserve fund is utilized to operate the District from the time period of July 1 (beginning of the fiscal year) through December when the County provides the City with the first installment of assessments collected from the property tax bills, thereby eliminating the need for the City to transfer funds from non-district accounts to pay for District charges during the first six (6) months of the fiscal year.